-Ben Moseley is the Carnegie Bosch Associate Professor of Operations Research in the Tepper School of Business at Carnegie Mellon University (CMU) and is a consulting professor at the start-up Relational AI.
+Ben Moseley is an Associate Professor of Operations Research in the Tepper School of Business at Carnegie Mellon University (CMU) and is a consulting professor at the start-up Relational AI.
 He is an Associate Professor of Machine Learning in the School of Computer Science (by courtesy) and member of the Ph.D. program Algorithms, Combinatorics and Optimization (ACO).
 He received a Ph.D. from the University of Illinois in Computer Science and was advised by Chandra Chekuri.

 Ben Moseley enjoys inspiring students though teaching.
 He was selcted as a "Top 50 Undergraduate Business School Professor" by Poets and Quants.
 He developed the undergraduate minor on Business Analytics and Optimization offered at Tepper.
 He has developed a range of courses for the Undergraduate in Business Administration (UBA), Master in Business Administration (MBA) and Master of Science in Business Anaytics (MSBA) on machine learning for business, optimization for business and uses of probability and statistic in business.